determined-ai/determined/docs/release-notes/fix-zero-slot-limits.rst

 **Bug Fixes**

--  Kubernetes: fix a crash in zero slot workloads with ``resources.limits`` and ``resources.requests`` overrides explicitly specified in the pod spec.
+-  Kubernetes: Fix a crash affecting zero-slot workloads when ``resources.limits`` and ``resources.requests`` overrides were explicitly specified in the pod spec.